Throw the cat among the pigeons: Similarity in other languages and cultures

 In Dutch, the same meaning is expressed in the proverb "De knuppel in het hoenderhok gooien," literally translated to "Throwing the bat into the chicken shed."
 Whilst being similar to other idioms, in this case there is an element of aggression, and a power differential becomes the key element in the undesirability.
 The Spanish-language version of the phrase is alborotar a todo el palomar, "to disturb the dovecote".
 In Russian, there is a proverb similar in meaning "пустить козла в огород" (let a goat into the garden).

 In colonial India, a popular pastime was to put a wild cat in a pen with pigeons.
 Bets would be made on how many birds the cat would bring down with one paw-swipe.
 The period of the British colonisation of India may have introduced this concept, and hence the phrase to the English language.

 In French-language, similar meaning is expressed as "Jeter un pavé dans la mare" or "Lancer un pavé dans la mare", ("Throwing a cobblestone in the pond").
 It illustrates a provocation disrupting a situation that is commonly considered as calm and established (pond represents calm water) while seeking for a reaction of those considering so (who are splashed by the pond content).

-In popular culture
+In literature and the arts

 Cat Among the Pigeons (1959) is the title of a detective-fiction novel by English writer Agatha Christie.